umulmrum/holiday/README.md

 This results in an array of date strings.

-There is also a `HolidayHelper` class that simplifies some common holiday computations.
-Using the helper, this example can be substituted by this:
+There are also some helper methods that simplify some common holiday computations.
+Using the `GetHolidayForMonth` helper, the example above can be substituted by this:

 ```php
 <?php